jackmulligan-ire/job-scraper/README.md

 Set-up: Change all directories to a file on your device.

-Learned: Functional programming, making http requests, writing to a .csv file, using JSON, using random library, using time libraary.
+Learned: Functional programming, making http requests, writing to a .csv file, using JSON, using random library, using time library.

 ## Functions available in job-scraper.py: